5 Ways to Communicate Effectively with Big Clients

 4. Prioritize Consistency and Quality

 When working with a large client, one of your main goals is likely to land more work in the future.
-In order to do that, you need to not only prove your worth with a quality end product, but also form a strong and trusting relationship.
+To do that, you need to prove your worth with a quality end product and form a strong and trusting relationship.

-Maintain consistent communication throughout the project and make sure that each time you contact your client, the reasoning behind your outreach or question is clear and to the point.
-Always be sure to edit emails for proper grammar and spelling, and promptly follow up when your client reaches out to you.
+Maintain consistent communication throughout the project.
+Make sure that each time you contact your client, the reasoning behind your outreach or question is clear and to the point.
+Always edit emails for proper grammar and spelling and promptly follow up when your client contacts you.

 Check out: 11 Ways to Build and Maintain Strong Client Relationships